mattbriggs/pattern-language-parser-generator/docs/application-guide.md

 ## 🔍 HOW DO I PREPARE MY DOCUMENTS FOR ANALYSIS?

-**Goal**: Ensure your files are in a format compatible with the application.
+**Goal**: Ensure your files are in a format compatible with the tool.

 ### ✅ Supported formats: